Wage War discography

-American metalcore band Wage War has released four studio albums, one EP, eighteen singles, and sixteen music videos.
+American metalcore band Wage War has released five studio albums, one EP, twenty-two singles, and twenty-two music videos.
 The band self-released one EP, The Fall of Kings (2011).
 In 2015, the band signed to Fearless Records.
 The band released their first studio album, Blueprints, later in 2015 via Fearless.
 Their second studio album Deadweight was released under the same label in 2017.
 Their third studio album, Pressure, was released in 2019.
 Their fourth studio album, Manic, was released in 2021.
+Their fifth studio album, Stigma, was released in 2024.